 Rita's Mexican Food is one of the west side's quiet gems, a long-running Mexican restaurant with refined airs and great service.
 It also happens to have some seriously good guacamole.
 Order it tableside, which at Rita's feels less like a trite menu cliché and more like a delicious indulgence.
 The whole avocados are sliced right in front of you, the meat of the fruit smashed against finely sliced onions and tomatoes, and seasoned to your liking.

-Best Salsa: El Gallo de Lagos Taqueria
+El Gallo de Lagos Taqueria

 El Gallo de Lagos Taqueria delivers a very strong assortment of tacos and is also known for its birria, tortas, huaraches, flautas, sopes, and quesadillas.
 Only one thing makes all of these delicious dishes taste even better, and it's the house-made assortment of salsas: a deliciously tangy green salsa, a spicy red salsa, and a heady chile-infused oil salsa that might bring to mind the stuff you find at your favorite Sichuan spot.